 Website about Montreal, Toronto and how to travel between those two cities.

-It is the home of the Montreal Canadiens, Alouettes and the Impact soccer team.
-During summer the city hosts many outdoor happenings such as the Montreal Jazz Festival, the Francopholies and Just for Laughs.
+The city is the home of the Montreal Canadiens (Hockey), the Alouettes (Football) and Impact (Soccer).
+During summer the Montreal hosts many outdoor happenings such as the Montreal Jazz Festival, the Francopholies and Just for Laughs.

 How to get from Montreal to Toronto